Pret Cynic X2 Mips Review

 Comfort

-The helmet fits comfortably across many head shapes.
-We appreciate the well-padded interior made from blended wool and recycled polyester fleece as it made this helmet more comfortable to wear without a beanie.
-The liner resists odor build-up from sweat and can easily be taken out to be washed when needed.
+The helmet fits comfortably across many head shapes and is molded to fit an intermediate oval best.
+We appreciate the well-padded interior made from blended wool and recycled polyester fleece, making this helmet more comfortable to wear without a beanie.
+The antimicrobial properties of the liner resist odor buildup, and the velcro attachment system makes it easy to launder.
 The earpads are low-profile and comfortable.
-The Fidlock magnetic buckle is incredibly easy to use and excellent for a winter environment.
-After you fine-tune the technique, it can easily be done with one hand with gloves or mittens.
+The magnetic buckle is incredibly easy to use and excellent for a winter environment.
+After you fine-tune the technique, it can easily be done with one hand with gloves or mittens in a few seconds.

 Warmth

 Thanks to its blended wool and polyester fleece liner, the Pret Cynic X2 is a very warm helmet.
-When you're out on the slopes in below-freezing temperatures, the full coverage liner is warm enough to use without a beanie.
+The full-coverage liner is warm enough to use without a beanie when you're out on the slopes in slightly below-freezing temperatures.

-If you want to restrict air movement to increase the warmth of this helmet, the Level One Ventilation allow the vents to be blocked by fabric tabs that are sewn into the liner.
-It is a unique and cost-effective way to provide a closable vent system, albeit laborious to operate.
-The earpads provided a great fit and had no apparent drafts.
-We have no problem selecting this helmet on cold days, as it adequately keeps heads warm.
+If you want to restrict air movement to increase the warmth of this helmet, the Pret system allows the vents to be blocked by fabric tabs that are sewn into the liner.
+It is a unique and cost-effective way to provide a closable vent system, albeit laborious.
+The small and taper vents provide a lower overall surface area than other models, contributing to the helmet's warmth.

-The Level One Ventilation is a creative and low-cost version of adjustable ventilation, though we can't say we love it.
+Pret's ventilation system is a creative and low-cost version of adjustable ventilation, though we found it took enough effort to use it.
+We only changed the settings at the start of the day when it was snowing or warm out.
 If you want to decrease the airflow felt on your head, you can close the tabs found inside the liner.
 However, this requires removing the helmet from your head, then removing the liner from the helmet, moving the fabric tabs, and re-inserting the liner.
-It's not the most convenient system, to say the least.
-We recommend first managing your warmth with the addition or removal of base layers.
+It's not the most convenient system, and you likely won't make any mid-day adjustments.

 Another strategy to increase ventilation to modify the helmet for warmer days is to remove the ear pads.
 The earpads are very easy to remove despite the adjustable harness system being sewn into the padding that appears connected to the earpads.
 They are separate pieces attached by strong velcro and are easy to stuff into a jacket pocket on the fly.